erik-tt/Rocket-Racer/README.md

 ## How to run and build
 To build the application use the command`./gradlew build` for mac or linux or `.\gradlew build` for windows power shell in the command line.
 Using the android studio editor, Make Project will also build the project.

 The project can be run using an emulated android device or a physical device.
 In android studio an emulated device can be created with the device manager and it runs with the android module.
 When the android emulator is configured select android in the run configurations and run the application.

-It is recommended to use a newer phone or emulator as the game scales poor on screens smaller than 5" and a resolution lower than 720x1280.
+There has been provided an APK file which is located in the root repository.
+This can also be used to run the application.

 The application can be run using the desktop module, but is not recommended as it scales poorly.
 It can however be ok to test small changes fast in a development environment.

 If you are having trouble building or running the application a more detailed guide can be found at the [android developer site](https://developer.android.com/studio/run).

+It is recommended to use a newer phone or emulator as the game scales poor on screens smaller than 5" and a resolution lower than full hd 1080x1920.
+The application has been tested on android emulators using API 30 and newer.

 ## About the application
 The application is a game where the player controls a rocket and the goal is to stay on course towards